-Oregon Law’s Introduction to Legal Fundamentals program is led by LRW professors Rebekah Hanley and Suzanne Rowe and is receiving rave reviews from participants.
+Oregon Law’s Introduction to Legal Fundamentals program is led by LRW professors Rebekah Hanley, Elizabeth Frost, and Suzanne Rowe and is receiving rave reviews from participants.

 Students arrive one week before orientation begins to learn fundamental legal concepts, writing, and analysis.
 Over the course of the week, they engage with local attorneys, connect with 2L and 3L peer mentors, and produce their first legal writing.

 Each spring, LRW students present their culminating oral arguments to a panel of volunteer judges from the community.
 In 2021, over 70 attorneys and judges from throughout the region volunteered their time and expertise to support student learning at Oregon Law.

 For many 1Ls, oral arguments are a highlight of their first year of law school and the first time they begin to see themselves as future advocates.

 Support the Galen Endowment for the Advancement of Legal Writing